Property and Development

 The land surveyor is knowledgeable in the fundamentals of subdivision planning, can advise on foreseeable problems and can guide you through all the steps to the registration of the final plan of subdivision.
 They will ensure that you sell only the property intended to be sold by defining the property on the ground and preparing the proper legal descriptions.
 Having an up-to-date survey will make your property more marketable to prospective purchasers.

 For municipalities outside of the City of Winnipeg, Manitoba Regulation 137/2006 requires that a Subdivision Application Map (SAM) prepared by a Manitoba Land Surveyor accompanies all subdivision applications.
-As of September 1, 2017, applications that do not have a SAM will be considered incomplete and not processed until a SAM is submitted.
+Applications that do not have a SAM will be considered incomplete and not processed until a SAM is submitted.

 The SAM is required as part of the subdivision application in all urban and rural municipalities outside the City of Winnipeg, including those municipalities that are part of a planning district that has been delegated subdivision approving authority.